 Repair of intra-thoracic autonomic nerves using chitosan tubes

-Alan Cameron, a highly respected surgeon, also doesn't do clamping, saying in an e-mail to me in 2006 that:
+Dr. Alan Cameron, a highly respected UK-based surgeon, also doesn't do clamping.
+In an e-mail to me in 2006, he said the following:

 Dr. Ivo Tarfusser, one of the world's most experienced and respected ETS surgeons, offers both cauterization and clamping as of 2013.
 His main reason for still offering cauterization, however, is that some patients prefer no foreign objects in their bodies.

-With so many medical and technological advances having occurred on earth since the mid-1990s, I feel that this trend will only accelerate in the next decade as genetics and stem cell related research progress rapidly.
+With so many medical and technological advances having occurred since the mid-1990s, I feel that this trend will only accelerate in the next decade as genetics and stem cell related research progress rapidly.
 This will be further bolstered by China and India producing millions of scientists as a result of rapid economic development.
 A nonsurgical cure for hyperhidrosis (perhaps even via basic existing laser technology as is the case for armpit sweating as of 2010) is quite possible in the next decade in my opinion, and till then, I would recommend trying iontophoresis, Botox and robinul and alternating between these solutions if necessary.
-As I am typing this paragraph while updating parts of this page in April 2010, Google medical news tells me that a full face transplant has just occurred, a new artificial heart is the best yet, a company called Histogen has managed to grow new hair on balding people and more.
-Hard to understand why localized sweating cannot be stopped with ease when so many much more difficult medical and cosmetic procedures are now so common.
+As I am typing this paragraph while updating parts of this page in April 2010, Google medical news tells me that a full face transplant has just occurred, a new artificial heart is the best yet, a company has managed to grow new hair on balding people and more.